sdss/coins/documents/md/chairing_guidelines.md

 # Guildelines for chairing sessions at SDSS meetings

-COINS (special thanks to Sarah Schmidt and Karen Masters) would like to share the following advice/guidelines to help you, as a session chair in an SDSS meeting, with this role.
+COINS would like to share the following advice/guidelines to help you, as a session chair in an SDSS meeting, with this role.
 Your most important role as Chair is to help shape the discussion during Q&A and open discussion times.
 Many of you are more experienced than this than we are, however we hope the guidelines below will still be useful.

 ## At the beginning of the session
 - Specifically encourage junior scientists to ask questions and prepare senior people for not being called on immediately or at all.
 For example, "There are many junior scientists in this session.
 I would like to encourage you to ask questions during the Q&As and discussion."